perej1/perej1-manuscript/README.md

 # perej1-manuscript

-My own class for writing manuscripts
+The goal is to create a latex class for writing manuscripts.
+This is my first-ever attempt to write a latex class.